devopsdays/devopsdays-web/content/page/organizing.md

 ## Running Ignites

 Running Ignites can be a challenge: people tend to submit them last minute, or they didn't understand the format too well.
-Here are few tips on making this process run more smoothly:
+Here are a few tips on making this process run more smoothly:

 - Require the Ignite presenters to send the slides ahead of time
 - Inform the Ignite presenters that there are no presenter notes during their talks